zprovenzale/CSC212FishGrid/README.md

 - A player can click to "pop" the bubble and free the fish.
 - A player that bumps into a fish in a bubble will also free them.
 - More Difficult (not included): Make bubbles merge with each other & pop when they hit rocks.
+- More Difficult (not included): Player can get trapped in Bubble and must click to escape: requires modifying code in Main.java.